H-HOPE/Data-Hub/README.md

 # Data-Hub

+- **H-HOPE DIY harvester measurements database** - Database of the measurements of the DIY harvester in the laboratory.
-- **H-HOPE current meter** - Instructions on how to build the H-HOPE current meter.
+- **H-HOPE calculator** - link to the H-HOPE DIY harvester calculator.
+- The data hub will contain a use case section with all H-Hope pilots. - list all pilot sites, get raw data from pilot sites
-- **3D printitng** - Instructions on how to use Prusa 3D printer.
+- **3D printitng** - Printer settings and parts for the DIY harvester.
 - **Turbine applications** - Overview of different types of turbines: Pelton, Francis, Kaplan, tube/bulb and other kinds of turbines.
 - **3D printed Banki turbine** - Instructions on how to build the 3D printed Banki turbine.